Best Practices for Curriculum Committees

-These resources are typically used by committee and council members to guide decisions such as the impact on time to graduation for students, determining approval levels, and general rules of order during meetings.
-In addition, general resources for committees provide members a “one-stop” source to locating information specifically focused on curriculum committee protocol.
+These resources (CMICH login required) are typically used by committee and council members to guide decisions such as the impact on time to graduation for students, determining approval levels, and general rules of order during meetings.
+In addition, general resources specifically focused on curriculum committee protocol can be found here.

-Progress made by committee members over the academic year is often attributed to the guidance provided by the Curriculum or Council Chairpersons who rely on content provided in this section.
-Information and resources provided are here to establish annual goals, assign member roles and tasks, formulate annual reports, conduct virtual curriculum meetings, develop agendas, process meeting minutes, and evaluate committee effectiveness.
+This section contains resources intended for Curriculum or Council Chairpersons (CMICH login required) to establish annual goals, assign member roles and tasks, formulate annual reports, conduct virtual curriculum meetings, develop agendas, process meeting minutes, and evaluate committee effectiveness.

-The DCC often serves as the first approval authority in the curriculum approval process.
-Therefore, it is imperative the DCC employ strategies derived here to ensure consistency among curriculum proposal materials, communicate with stakeholders, proof-read proposals, oversee and monitor approval progress of proposals, ensure alignment through curriculum mapping, and identify implications pertaining to students, faculty, and advisors.
+The Department Curriculum Committees (DCC) (CMICH login required) often serve as the first approval authority in the curriculum approval process.
+Therefore, it is imperative that the DCC employ strategies to ensure consistency among curriculum proposal materials, communicate with stakeholders, proofread proposals, oversee and monitor approval progress of proposals, ensure alignment through curriculum mapping, and identify implications pertaining to students, faculty, and advisors.

-A great majority of curriculum proposals receive final approval at the CCC level.
-The information provided can be used to guide CCCs while establishing member liaisons to ensure cross-collaboration among departments, identify key areas for quality reviews specifically assigned to CCCs, develop strategies for meeting preparation, guide decisions while identifying approval options, processing and approving minutes, and providing feedback to initiators.
+A great majority of curriculum proposals receive final approval at the College Curriculum Committees (CCC) level.
+The information provided in the CCC documents folder(CMICH login required) can be used to guide CCCs while establishing member liaisons to ensure cross-collaboration among departments, identify key areas for quality reviews specifically assigned to CCCs, develop strategies for meeting preparation, guide decisions while identifying approval options, processing and approving minutes, and providing feedback to initiators.

-The SRCs represent the academic senate and hold significant responsibility during the curriculum approval process.
-The resources and information found in this area consist of engaging SRC members, managing meetings, establishing member liaisons to ensure cross-collaboration among colleges, identify key areas for Quality Reviews specific to SRC, handling objections, addressing curriculum criteria in relation to accreditation, and ensuring academic senate policies are implemented.
+The Senate Review Committees (SRC) represent the academic senate and hold significant responsibility during the curriculum approval process.
+The resources and information found in the SRC document folder (CMICH login required) consist of engaging SRC members, managing meetings, establishing member liaisons to ensure cross-collaboration among colleges, identifying key areas for quality reviews specific to SRC, handling objections, addressing curriculum criteria in relation to accreditation, and ensuring Academic Senate policies are implemented.